-This is yet another interminable coaching offer and, yes, I’m ignoring it because it presupposes my team and I need coaching… which might even be true, but I do not appreciate the presumption.
+This is yet another interminable coaching offer.
+And, yes, I’m ignoring it because it presupposes my team and I need coaching… which might even be true.
+But I do not appreciate the presumption.

 This is an excellent approach.
 It asks for nothing but offers a connection and a chat, executive to executive.
 How refreshing not to be solicited!
 I’ll probably take him up on it.

 Hmmm.
-Well, yes, I did go to that school but I haven’t had any connection with it or its alumni in 38 years so perhaps this is not the most effective appeal he could make.
+Well, yes, I did go to that school but I haven’t had any connection with it or its alumni in 38 years.
+So, perhaps this is not the most effective appeal he could make.
 Besides, he obviously wants to offer me financial services that I’m not in the market for.

 I’m not sure what this person is offering and I respect his persistence, but if I wasn’t interested the first time he contacted me, then this reminder offers no particular enticements to connect now, so I am likely to continue to ignore it.